-- 1) Select the Rectangle layer in the Layers Panel. - 2) Temporarily select the move tool by holding down [Ctrl]. - 3) Move the rectangle to the right.
+- 1) Select the Rectangle layer in the Layers Palette. - 2) Temporarily select the move tool by holding down [Ctrl].
+If that doesn't work for some reason (it may not work when certain tools are selected, you can select the move tool by pressing [V] or by clicking the icon in the Tools Palette. - 3) Move the rectangle to the right.
 You will see another rectangle underneath since we created the new layer by copying the selection.

-- 4) Select the Circle layer in the Layers Panel. - 5) Move the circle to the right.
+- 4) Select the Circle layer in the Layers Palette. - 5) Move the circle to the right.
 Since we created the circle layer by cutting, the area left behind by the circle will be filled with whatever your background colour is.